Welcome to C Programming

 Conclusion

-for new lines - Include
+\nfor new lines

-Arithmetic Operators in C++
+Arithmetic Operators in C

-C++ provides standard arithmetic operators for mathematical calculations.
+C provides standard arithmetic operators for mathematical calculations.
 These operators work with numeric data types like integers and floating-point numbers.

 Basic Arithmetic Operators

-#include <iostream>
+#include <stdio.h>

 int main() {